Dirty Love (film)

 Dirty Love is a 2005 American romantic comedy film written by Jenny McCarthy and directed by John Mallory Asher.
 The film stars McCarthy alongside Eddie Kaye Thomas, Carmen Electra, Victor Webster and Kam Heskin.
 The film follows a photographer's misadventures in dating after her boyfriend cheats on her.

 The film was first shown at the 2005 Sundance Film Festival followed by a limited theatrical release on September 23, 2005.
-Dirty Love was universally panned by critics who criticized its humor, screenplay, acting, Asher's direction, and cinematography.
+Dirty Love was panned by critics who considered it to be one of the worst films of all time, criticizing its humor, screenplay, acting, and cinematography.
 At the 26th Golden Raspberry Awards, the film won four of its six Razzie nominations, including Worst Picture, Worst Screenplay, Worst Director, and Worst Actress for McCarthy.
-It is often considered to be one of the worst films of all time.

 Plot

 Rebecca Sommers, a struggling photographer, discovers her model boyfriend Richard cheating on her, which throws her life into turmoil.
 She alternates between seeking revenge, engaging in casual relationships, and feeling hopeless about love.
 Her friends, Michelle and Carrie, try to help by setting her up on various dates, including with a peculiar magician and a man with a fish fetish who gives her ecstasy.

 In an attempt to make Richard jealous, Rebecca takes a film director reminiscent of Woody Allen to a runway show, but the plan backfires when he vomits on her in public.
 Eventually, Rebecca realizes that true love is not about jealousy or games.
 She chooses to be with John, her supportive and caring best friend, who has been there for her throughout her struggles.

-Struggling photographer Rebecca Sommers finds her model boyfriend Richard in bed with another woman.
-Her life falls apart, and she alternates between desire for revenge upon him, sexual promiscuity, and abandonment of all hope of love.
-Her best friends, Michelle and Carrie, try to set her up on dates.
-These include one with a freakish magician and another with a man who gives her ecstasy and has a fetish for fish.
-She attempts to make Richard jealous by taking a director, who is reminiscent of Woody Allen, to a runway show, but he ends up vomiting on her breasts in front of everyone.

-Ultimately, Rebecca realizes she should focus her energy on being with someone who truly loves her, and that turns out to be John, her nerdy, effeminate but caring best male friend who has been supportive of her through the entire ordeal.